Zalaya/Mole/README.md

 ```

 * One relative path per line.
-* Supports folders or files.
+* Supports directories or files.
 * Comments with `#`.

 ---